ZNickq/titu-app/README.md

 This app displays a list of movies from https://www.themoviedb.org/.
 It allows searching for a particular movies, and contains the following features:

-- TextView, ImageView, ConstraintLayout, ScrollView, DataBinding (WHERE?)
+- TextView, ImageView, ConstraintLayout, ScrollView, DataBinding (All Activities / Views)
-- Activities, fragments, nav graph (WHERE?)
+- Activities, fragments, nav graph (All Activities, nav_graph.xml)
 - RecyclerView (MainActivity.kt)
 - MVVM - (All Activities)
 - Coroutines (WHERE?)